gigaai/docs/standalone/api.md

 <a name="force-detection"></a>
 ### Force Detection

 Sometimes, you'll want to send Image, Audio, or Video as File.
-And sometimes, your URL doesn't include file extension, so you'll want to tell the bot which exactly media type to send to user.
+And sometimes, your URL doesn't contains file extension, so you'll want to tell the bot which exactly media type to send to user.
 Just prepend your extension before your URL.
 For example:

 ```
 // Send Image as File